 The Bay Street Corridor Neighborhood Plan aims to examine key land use and zoning issues in the neighborhood, but also take comprehensive look at current and future community needs to identify a wide range of strategies for the corridor’s growth and vitality.
 For example, we propose to create a new mixed-use district on the North Shore of Staten Island to support the borough’s downtown neighborhoods, provide a wider range of retail and services, and expand affordable housing options for a range of income groups, including seniors and young adults.

-The Study is a part of Housing New York, the Mayor’s housing plan to build and preserve affordable housing through community development initiatives and to foster a more equitable and livable New York City.
+The Plan is a part of Housing New York, the Mayor’s housing plan to build and preserve affordable housing through community development initiatives and to foster a more equitable and livable New York City.
 Housing is considered “affordable” if a household spends no more than a third of its total income on housing costs.

-This study builds on the North Shore 2030 Report, released in December 2011.
+This Plan builds on the North Shore 2030 Report, released in December 2011.
 This ground-up planning process intends to leverage $1 billion public and private investments recently devoted to St. George and along the Stapleton Waterfront.

-What Is The Bay Street Corridor Team?
+What Is The Bay Street Corridor Planning Team?

-The Bay Street Corridor Team consists of 11 City agencies, led by the Department of City Planning in coordination with the Department of Housing Preservation and Development (HPD) and the Economic Development Corporation (EDC).
-The following City agencies continue to be a part of the Team to help solicit input, answer community questions, and provide technical expertise as part of Bay Street Corridor Neighborhood Plan:
+The Bay Street Corridor Planning Team consists of 11 City agencies, led by the Department of City Planning in coordination with HPD and the Economic Development Corporation (EDC).
+Various City agencies continue to be a part of the Team to help solicit input, answer community questions and provide technical expertise as part of Bay Street Corridor Neighborhood Plan.